amarvw/BI-Assignment/Datamart-and-ETL/Readme.md

 	importing a file on size 777 MB, I would not suggest a T-SQL Bulk Insert method.
 I would prefer a SSIS approach.
 Let me know, would give the SSIS appraoch as well_**

-5. Folder Name : Stored-Procedures-to-populate-bi_data-tables:
+5.  **Folder Name : Stored-Procedures-to-populate-bi_data-tables:**
-	5a.insert_into_hotel_offers : Stored procedure with all the required comments and logic to populate the hotel_offers table 5b. insert_into_valid_offers : Stored procedure to populate the valid_offers tables with all the required comments and                                      logic
+     * insert_into_hotel_offers : Stored procedure with all the required comments and logic to populate the hotel_offers 		table
+     * insert_into_valid_offers : Stored procedure to populate the valid_offers tables with all the required comments and           logic